anjulismith13/instagram-unfollow/README.md

 # instagram-unfollow
-A script that analyzes Instagram engagement data to determine who to unfollow
+A process for analyzing Instagram engagement data to determine who to unfollow

 Backstory:
 I had done a "follow for follow" with many accounts